anbox-cloud/discourse-docs/howto/aar/deploy.md

 ### Create and configure an S3 bucket

 To use the AWS S3 storage backend, you must create a dedicated S3 bucket for the AAR first.
-See the AWS documentation [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) for instructions on how to do this.
+See [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) in the AWS documentation for instructions on how to do this.

 If you don’t plan to use the [CloudFront CDN](#cloudfront), you should use a region close to your Anbox Cloud deployment to keep download times low.